SCORE (satellite): Background

-SCORE's technical objectives were two-fold.
-In addition to showing that an Atlas missile was capable of satellite payload launch, the payload itself was a hundred times more massive than any previous US satellite.
-The program demonstrated the feasibility of transmitting messages through the upper atmosphere from one ground station to one or more ground stations.
-The result of the program, which used both real-time and store and forward techniques, was a major scientific breakthrough which proved that active communications satellites could provide a means of transmitting messages from one point to any other on Earth.
+The program set out to demonstrate the feasibility of transmitting messages through the upper atmosphere from one ground station to one or more ground stations.

-Ironically, as early as 1955, the Air Force had proposed using their Atlas Intercontinental Ballistic Missile (ICBM), then under development, as an International Geophysical Year (IGY) satellite launcher in 1957–58.
-This proposal was rejected because it would redirect resources from the ICBM's development, and it was also feared that the rocket would not be ready in time for the IGY.
-As it turned out, SCORE was launched just inside the IGY after all.
+In 1955, the Air Force had actually proposed using their Atlas Intercontinental Ballistic Missile as an International Geophysical Year satellite launcher in 1957–58.
+This proposal was rejected because it would redirect resources from the ICBM's development, it was also feared that the rocket would not be ready in time for the IGY.
+As it turned out, SCORE was launched within the IGY after all.

 Spacecraft

 The SCORE (Signal Communication by Orbiting RElay) satellite of the US Army was a 24.3 m long, and 3.1 m diameter Atlas missile used as a platform for a communications relay experiment to demonstrate the feasibility and explore problems associated with operation of a satellite communication system.
 The spacecraft body served as antennae.
 It carried messages on a tape recorder which was used at one point to carry a Christmas greeting from President Eisenhower.
 The performance was nominal with experiment operation for 12 days, planned orbit lifetime 20 days, actual orbit lifetime 34 days.
 The tracking beacon operated at 108 MHz.

+The payload weighed 68 kg, and was built into the fairing pods of the Atlas missile.
+Combined weight of the total on-orbit package was 3980 kg.
+SCORE was launched into a 185 km by 1484 km orbit from LC-11 at Cape Canaveral Missile Test Annex, Florida, inclined at 32.3°, with a period of 101.4 minutes.
+Its batteries lasted 12 days and it reentered the atmosphere on 21 January 1959.

 The SCORE communications package was designed and built by Kenneth Masterman-Smith, a military communication research engineer, along with other personnel with the U.S. Army Signal Research and Development Laboratory (SRDL) at Fort Monmouth, New Jersey.
 The overall program was conducted in such secrecy that only 88 people were aware of its existence.
 Before the date of the SCORE launch, 53 of the 88 people had been told the program had been canceled and they were not to mention to anyone that it had ever existed.
 That left only 35 people who knew of the mission of Atlas 10B with the rest of the engineering crew, including the launch crew, under the impression that they were working solely on a test launch of the rocket.
 The night before launch, however, Rear Adm.
 John E. Clark, deputy director of ARPA, was asked at a news conference whether he could deny that Eisenhower's voice was on the recorder.
 He replied, "No", and news reports that day suggested the voice might well be the president's.